potix/eticket/README.md

 # eticket
- Ticket buying and selling system using block chain
+ Ticket buying and selling system using ethereum.